LAMDASZ-ML/TabFSBench/README.md

 17. **[SwitchTab](https://arxiv.org/abs/2401.02013)**: A self-supervised method tailored for tabular data that improves representation learning through an asymmetric encoder-decoder framework.
 Following the original paper, our toolkit uses a supervised learning form, optimizing both reconstruction and supervised loss in each epoch.
 18. **[TabPFN](https://arxiv.org/abs/2207.01848)**: A general model which involves the use of pre-trained deep neural networks that can be directly applied to any tabular task.

+#### LLMs
+1. **[Llama3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B)**: Llama3-8B is released by Meta AI in April 2024.
+Due to memory limitations, TabFSBench only provides json files for LLM fine-tuning and testing (List Template for Q&A), asking users to use LLM locally.

 #### Tabular LLMs
 1. **[TabLLM](https://arxiv.org/abs/2210.10723)**: A framework that leverages LLMs for efficient tabular data classification.
 2. **[UniPredict](https://arxiv.org/abs/2310.03266)**: A framework that firstly trains on multiple datasets to acquire a rich repository of prior knowledge.
 UniPredict-Light model that TabFSBench used is available at [Google Drive](https://drive.google.com/file/d/1ABsv0C9HSJ9-M3kpkGRIFEw-4ebKdA3h/view?usp=sharing).